SoniaVivi/koi-koi/README.md

 ![koiKoi](https://github.com/SoniaVivi/koi-koi/assets/55420399/3d38b479-f335-4390-ba5c-6b0b65e6e57b)

+You can play the latest stable version on the main branch here: https://koikoisvivn.onrender.com/

 Koi-Koi (こいこい)) is a japanese card game played with hanafuda.
 The objective is to form card combinations called, 'yaku' from cards in a point pile.
 After a yaku is made, a player can call "shobu" to end the round and score points or "koi-koi" to continue and potentially double their points.

 ## Current Features